OBDS-Training/OBDS_Precourse_Setup/create_ssh_keypair.md

 6. When the key is ready, if you want to encrypt the key with a passphrase, fill the corresponding fields to set and confirm the passphrase.
   See the instructions for MacOS for more information to choose whether to set a passphrase.
 7. Click on `Save public key` and `Save private key`.
-   Save each key in a safe and memorable location for late use.
+   Save each key in a safe and memorable location for later use.